+35725368683

 • If the seller has a title deed (ownership certificate) for the property, the transfer of the title deed in the name of the new owner can be done immediately.
 Typically, this is the case when buying a resale.

-• If the property is brand new, in most cases, the seller (developer) doesn’t have a separate title deed for the property.
-The buyer's ownership rights are guaranteed by registering the sales contract at the Lands Office until that time.
+• If the property is brand new, the seller (developer) usually does not have a separate title deed.
+Until then, the buyer's ownership rights are guaranteed by registering the sales contract at the Lands Office.

 Stamp duty